arthurwelle/codehover/README.md

 # JQuery/Javascript

-For reference here is the JS code for the hover.
+For reference here is the JavaScript code for the hover.

 ``` js